JackBJ23/Topo-GEN/README.md

 from topogen import loss_bottleneck0 loss, gotloss = loss_bottleneck0(point_cloud, point_cloud2)
 ```
-Where `point_cloud` is the learnable point cloud or output of a machine learning model and `point_cloud2` is the ground truth point cloud, both also expected to be torch tensors with shapes `(number of points, dimension of each point)`.
+Where `point_cloud` is the learnable point cloud or output of a machine learning model and `point_cloud2` is the ground truth point cloud, both also expected to be torch tensors with shapes `(number of points, dimensions of each point)`.
 See [`topogen/topo_functions.py`](https://github.com/JackBJ23/Topo-GEN/blob/main/topogen/topo_functions.py) for details about additional optional arguments.

 The library also includes visualization tools to observe the impact of topological regularizers on generative models and 2D point clouds, see [`topogen/visualizations.py`](https://github.com/JackBJ23/Topo-GEN/blob/main/topogen/visualizations.py).